12 Years a Slave (film): Accolades

 12 Years a Slave has received numerous awards and nominations.
 It earned three Academy Awards: Best Picture, Best Adapted Screenplay, and Best Supporting Actress.
 It won the Golden Globe Award for Best Motion Picture – Drama.
 The film also won the BAFTA Award for Best Film, while Ejiofor received the Best Actor award.
 In addition, the motion picture has been named as one of the best films of 2013 by various ongoing critics, appearing on 100 critics' top-ten lists in which 25 had the film in their number-one spot.
-This is both the most of any film released in its production year.
+This is the most of any film released in its production year.